Sourdough French Bread

 I have been making all types of bread for over 50 years, but once in a while I “wonder” if the center of the bread is totally done.
 I have an instant thermometer I use, it’s called a Thermapen.
 But any instant thermometer will work.
 The temperature AFTER baking should be 190 degrees in the center of the loaf.

-Read More of My Articles How To Make A Sourdough Starter + Bread
+Read More of My Articles 3 Quick Bread Recipes You Will Love To Make

 How do I store it after baking?